usb-tools/USBProxy-legacy/README.md

 Q. I need support!

 A. Me too buddy, me too.
 Let's hug it out.
-Your best chance of getting support is to contact me on IRC (#usb-mitm on freenode.net), raise an issue on GitHub or email me directly.
+Your best chance of getting support is to contact me on IRC (#USBProxy on freenode.net), raise an issue on GitHub or email me directly.

 Q. How is this different to using usbmon on the host?